 Nitrogen is essential element used by the plants to make proteins and other compound.

 Site of photosynthesis: Chloroplasts

-- Take a thin strip of aluminum foil and wrap it in the centre of one leaf on the both sides so that sunlight may not fall on this covered part of the leaf.
+Take a thin strip of aluminium foil and wrap it in the centre of one leaf on the both sides so that sunlight may not fall on this covered part of the leaf.

-Pluck the partially covered leaf from the plant and remove its aluminum foil.
+Pluck the partially covered leaf from the plant and remove its aluminium foil.

 Inference: Since the part of the leaf which was covered and hidden from sunlight does not contain starch and the part of the leaf which was exposed to sunlight contains starch.
 Therefore, sunlight is necessary for photosynthesis.

 1. The process, by which green plants make their own food from _______and __________________ by using sunlight energy in the presence of chlorophyll, is called _______.